 Our library has a large selection of children’s books, a Puppets “n” Stuff play center, and we host a number of family oriented events.
 Computers are available for both adults and children and we are a wifi hotspot.
 Check out our website for more details at http://www.reddicklibrary.org

 Take a break from the summer heat and cool off at Ottawa’s local pool!
 Enjoy fun water features such as a slide, umbrella fountains, and a wadding/baby pool.
-OPENING DAY MAY 28th (Weather Permitting)!
-Open 7 days a week from 11:30am – 6pm.
-Cost: $3 per person, 2 and under free.
+Open 6 days a week Monday thru Saturday, closed on Sundays.
+Adult swim from 11 am – 12 pm.
+12pm– 6pm.
+Cost: $4 per person, 2 and under free.
 Concessions sold at pool.
 Available for rentals.
+(815) 433-4324

 Take a leisurely stroll or bike ride along the Fox and Illinois Rivers on Ottawa’s beautiful Riverwalk.
 You’ll enjoy beautiful river and scenic views as the Riverwalk winds along the rivers and through some of Ottawa’s public parks and boat launches.
 Don’t forget to bring your disc golf or fishing gear, the Riverwalk passes by Ottawa’s Disc Golf course and many different fishing spots.

 SaltTreeYoga’s Wellness Center offers a variety of relaxing activities that restore wellness and balance to the body, mind, and spirit.
 These include Yoga, Himalayan Salt Cave, Migun Thermassage Bed, Infrared Sauna, Dry Hydrotherapy Bed and Ionic Foot Detox.